I.

 D

-69. Passports are legal documents issued by governments to give their bearers an
+69. Passports are legal documents issued by

 A B